 When organisations as diverse as The US Airforce, Nationwide, L’Oreal & certain country’s Intelligence Services turn to emotional intelligence skills it’s because other ways hadn’t worked.

-Behavioural psychology research is revealing that the methods & approaches used on our programmes are rich with benefits helping people to lead, engage, cope & thrive in today’s fast-moving, dynamic environments.
-Here are some of the key approaches & frameworks we use with, and teach to, our clients as part of our emotionally intelligent consultancy approach.
+The methods and approaches used on our programmes are rich with benefits helping people lead, engage, cope & thrive in today’s fast moving, dynamic environments.
+Here are some we use with, and teach to, our clients as part of our emotionally intelligent programmes.